When tablet and traditional computing awkwardly merge.

 Archos is putting out a new tablet in September.
 Dubbed the Archos G9, it will run the Android "Honeycomb" operating system, will pack a 1.5GHz Texas Instruments OMAP 4460 dual-core processor, and will come in both 8-inch and 10-inch models (priced at $370 and $470, respectively).
 But those specs aren't what's most interesting about the Archos G9.
 The tablet, CNET notes, has a massive hard disk drive--250 GB.

 It's an unusual move, for tablet computing.
 250 GB is a lot of storage, a number more typically associated with laptop and desktop computers.
-For comparison's sake, the iPad maxes out at 64 GB of storage; and there are some models that ship at just 16 GB.
+For comparison's sake, the iPad maxes out at 64 GB of storage; and some models ship at just 16 GB.
 Also breaking with tablet tradition, the Archos uses a hard disk drive in place of a flash drive.
 The G9 is expected to use the Seagate Momentus Thin hard drive, though Archos has altered it slightly so that 4 GB of flash storage sits on top of the hard disk drive, allowing quick access to most-used data.

 Archos's new device seems like a worthy experiment, and we'll see in September if there's a market for it, as Archos apparently believes.
 But it also seems as if Archos is missing the mark with this device.
 Tablet computers are fundamentally mobile things, intended to take advantage of an era when our data resides more fully in the cloud.